On Thursday 2nd May 2019 the people of Haverhill elect a new Town Council. This page provides essential information for you to take part.

 Where to vote:

 Haverhill Town Council has seven new electoral wards, different to the previous four, and now also different to the 10 new District Council wards.
-Details of polling stations will be provided here if there is a contested election.
+Details of the polling stations is available HERE (*).

 I want to stand as a candidate:

 Fantastic!
 It is vital to the democratic well being of our country that people are prepared to put themselves forward.
-The closing date for nominations comes very quickly, 4pm on Wednesday 3rd April, so you will need to act fast.
+The closing date for the May 2019 elections has now closed.
+Details of the candidates nominated is available HERE (*).

 Which election should I stand in?